-in the subject, depending on circumsta nces.
-M = Mathematics, E = English Course Е M Other Art & Design 4 4 Grade 5 in GCSE Art will be considered, a Grade 6 is an advantage.
+in the subject, depending on circumstan ces.
+M. Mathamatica E. English Course E M M = Mathematics, E = English Other Art & Design 4 4 Grade 5 in GCSE Art will be considered, a Grade 6 is an advantage.
 Biology 4 6 Grade 6 in GCSE Biology, 2 Grade 6s in GCSE Science will also be considered.
 Grade 7 in any GCSE Science is an advantage.
 Business Studies 5 4 Grade 5 in GCSE Business Studies will be considered, a Grade 6 is an advantage.
 Chemistry 4 6 Grade 6 in GCSE Chemistry, 2 Grade 6s in GCSE Science will also be considered.
 Grade 7 in any GCSE Science is an advantage.
 Children's Play, Learning & Development 4 4 English Literature 6 4 Grade 6 in GCSE English Literature is also advisable.
 Enterprise and Entrepreneurship 4 4 Extended Project Qualification (EPQ) 5 4 Further Mathematics 4 7 Students must also study A Level Maths.
 Geography 5 4 Grade 6 in GCSE Geography.
 Health & Social Care 4 4 History 5 4 Grade 6 in GCSE History.
 Mathematics 4 6 Grade 7 in GCSE Maths is an advantage.
-Media Studies 5 4 Performing Arts 4 4 $\label{eq:GCSED} Grade \ 5 \ in \ GCSE \ Drama \ is \ an \ advantage, those \ who \ haven't \ studied \ GCSE \ Drama \ will \ also \ be \ considered.$ Physics 4 6 Grade 6 in GCSE Physics, 2 Grade 6s in GCSE Science will also be considered.
+Media Studies 5 4 Performing Arts 4 4 Grade 5 in GCSE Drama is an advantage, those who haven't studied GCSE Drama will also be considered.
+Physics 4 6 Grade 6 in GCSE Physics, 2 Grade 6s in GCSE Science will also be considered.
 Grade 7 in any GCSE Science is an advantage Product Design 4 4 Grade 5 in GCSE Design Technology or a similar subject, a Grade 6 is an advantage.
 Psychology 6 6 Grade 6 in a GCSE Science Religious Studies - Philosophy and Ethics 5 4 Grade 5 in GCSE Humanities Sociology 5 4 Grade 5 in GCSE Humanities will be considered, a Grade 6 is an advantage.
 Sport 4 4 Pass at Level 2 Sport is an advantage, those who haven't studied Level 2 Sport will also be considered.
-Three Dimensional Design - Ceramics 4 4 Grade 5 in GCSE Art will be considered, a Grade 6 is an advantage.
-Qualification A Level Equiva alent BTEC Extended Certificate (from 2016) 1 A Level BTEC National Diploma 2 A Levels (students must also study the extended certificate in the chosen subject)
+Qualification A Level Equiv alent BTEC Extended Certificate (from 2016) A Level

+2 A Levels (students must also study the extended certificate in the chosen subject)